siddharthpolisiti/examples/README.md

 # examples
-This rep is save some good java and related front and back end frameworks.
+This rep is to develop and save some good java and related front and back end frameworks.